-We did not identify any exceptions to the procedures performed above, nor any exceptions to other tests that we conducted related to the Measure E Bond Fund.
-Our audit of compliance was made for the purposes set forth in the Objectives section of this report and wouldn't not necessarily disclose all instances of noncompliance.
+We did not identify any exceptions to the procedures performed above, in all significant respects.
+Based on the procedures performed, the District has properly accounted for the expenditures held in the Measure E Fund and such expenditures were made for authorized bond projects.
+Our audit was made for the purposes set forth in the Objectives section of this report and would not necessarily disclose all instances of nonperformance.